 Google is making it even easier for developers wishing to implement OpenID with the OAuth.
 Google has announced that developers can now utilize a "Hybrid Protocol" that combines the OpenID federated login with the OAuth authorization process.
-The new OpenID OAuth extension makes it easier for developers to implement OAuth through initial authentication using OpenID.
+The new OpenID OAuth extension makes it easier for developers to implement OAuth through initial Authentication using OpenID.
 According to Yariv Adan on the Google Data APIs Blog:

+We are happy to announce an important enhancement to our recently launched OpenID endpoint.
+Google now supports the "Hybrid Protocol", combining OpenID federated login together with OAuth access authorization.
+Websites can now ask Google to sign-in a user using their Google Account, and at the same time request access to information available via OAuth-enabled APIs such as the Google Data APIs.
 For example, the website www.Plaxo.com is an early adopter of the new service and has already released a beta version supporting it for some of its new users.
 Plaxo's UI provides both a richer sign-in offering, using the Federated Login OpenID API, and a simple and secure way to import their Google Contacts using OAuth.
 In the past, sign-in required multiple redirects between Plaxo and Google, and more importantly, multiple user approval pages, one for OpenID during sign-in and another for the OAuth access authorization request.
 No more!

 We encourage you to check out the Plaxo OpenID-based sign-in to get an idea of how the new protocol has been implemented.
-Google has provided plenty of documentation and examples with this latest release, including a draft specification of the OpenID OAuth Extension, a sample implementation of the new protocol, a Google Groups page dedicated to the topic, and a Google Code project page (complete with source).
+Google has provided plenty of Documentation and examples with this latest release, including a draft specification of the OpenID OAuth Extension, a sample implementation of the new protocol, a Google Groups page dedicated to the topic, and a Google Code project page (complete with source).